 Important Feature #2 – Up to 8 GHz: The Acousticom measures RF/microwaves from 200 MHz up to 8 GHz.
 This is important because some RF meters can only detect up to about 3 GHz, completely missing the 5.0+ GHz frequencies of newer cordless phones and Wi-Fi routers.
-The Acousticom detects the RF emissions from all cell towers and cell phones, all cordless phones, all microwave ovens, all Wi-Fi routers, Bluetooth, smart meters, TV channels 12 and up, and most other digital devices in the modern wireless world.
-(Please note that the frequency range of this test meter does not include frequencies below 200 MHz, such as AM, FM and some TV broadcasting, and some ham radio frequencies.
-A special meter with a lower frequency range would be needed for this, such as the Alpha RF Meter.)
+The Acousticom detects most RF emissions from cell towers and cell phones, cordless phones, microwave ovens, Wi-Fi routers, Bluetooth, smart meters, TV channels 12 and up, and most other digital devices in the modern wireless world.
+(Please note that the frequency range of this test meter does not include frequencies below 200 MHz, such as AM, FM and some TV broadcasting, and some ham radio frequencies.)

 Important Feature #3 – High Sensitivity to Digital Signals: The Acoustimeter is one of the best RF meters available today for capturing the relatively “difficult to detect” peak pulses from low-level digital RF signals.
-Thus it can detect relatively weak digital signals that many other meters miss.
-It is the most sensitive RF meter we carry and thus it makes it an ideal RF meter for highly sensitive individuals.
+Thus it can detect relatively weak digital signals that many other RF meters miss.
+It is one of the most sensitive RF meters available, and thus it makes it an ideal RF test meter for highly sensitive individuals.

-Simple and Affordable: In our opinion, the Acousticom-2 is the lowest priced RF meter available today with enough accuracy and a reliability to trust its measurements.
+Simple and Affordable: In our opinion, the Acousticom-2 and the Safe and Sound Classic are the lowest priced RF meters available today with enough accuracy and reliability to trust their measurements.
 (We find that most other RF test meters in this price range or less tend to have serious accuracy and dependability issues.)
-This meter is conveniently small, and so it fits discreetly in your hand or easily in your pocket.
+The Acousticom is conveniently small, and so it fits discreetly in your hand or easily in your pocket.
 It is very simple to use, so there is not much you can do wrong.

 When first turned on the Acousticom 2 is silent.
 The sound may be turned on and off by pressing the button.
 The Acousticom 2 also has an “alarm” sounder which emits a pulsing warning at higher exposure levels.
 If the alarm is not required, then it is easy to disable it each time when you turn the Acousticom 2 on.
 The demodulated sounds allow you to determine, with a small amount of practice, what type of device is creating the pulsing microwave levels that are present.
 These features make the instrument one of the most useful and practical available – especially for people with severe electrosensitivity.